-It’s the concept, the IDEA, of ‘clean eating’, an idea that’s heavily promoted by countless fitness magazines, blogs, ‘fitness professionals’, and even supplements.
+It’s the idea, the concept, of ‘clean eating’, an concept that’s heavily promoted by countless fitness magazines, blogs, ‘fitness professionals’, and even supplement companies.

 Now, don’t get me wrong.
 I’m all for promoting recipes and foods devoid of refined flours, processed carbohydrates, simple sugars, hydrogenated fats, GMO-corn derivates, additives and related faux-food yadiyadiyas.

 I’m a massive fan (as you can see from all the recipes on this site!) of following a diet that’s nutrition-dense; a diet packed with fruits, vegetables, healthy fats, and high-quality sources of protein.
-What I’m really not a fan of is calling this type of diet ‘clean.’
+A LOT of people would call this way of eating ‘clean’ but I’m really not a fan of calling this type of diet ‘clean.’

-In all seriousness though, a lot of people would call – and HAVE called – my way of eating and the recipes found on this website ‘clean’ because they’re nutritious and devoid of junk.
+In all seriousness though, a lot of people would call – and HAVE called – my way of eating and the recipes found on this website ‘clean’ because they’re nutritious and devoid of added refined sugars and a bunch of related junk.
 But I’ve never embraced that term.
-I’ve never used it to describe what Protein Pow stands for or what my food or way of eating is about.
+I’ve never used it to describe what Protein Pow stands for or what my recipes, our powders, our soon-to-be-released protein bars, or my personal way of eating is all about.

-If you read my article on eating disorders in girls, then you know I’m a huge proponent of doing away with words and concepts that can create or feed a disordered approach to one’s body and to food.
-That’s one of the most valuable things I learnt when I was doing my internship at Chicago’s Eating Disorders Clinic, back when I was considering doing my PhD in the area.
-One of the things I learnt – which is what I’d like to call your attention to, is that categorizing foods as good or bad, clean or dirty, allowed and forbidden, can give rise – and indeed, exacerbate – eating disorders.
-It can contribute to people building a negative relationship to food by imbuing food with FEELINGS (like anxiety; like fear) and a sense of self-worth.
+If you read my article on eating disorders in girls, then you know that I’m a huge proponent of doing away with words and concepts that can create or feed a disordered approach to one’s body and to food.
+That’s one of the most valuable things I learnt when I was doing my internship at Chicago’s Eating Disorders Clinic, back when I was considering doing my PhD in that area.
+One of the things I learnt – which is what I’d like to call your attention to, is that categorizing foods as good or bad, clean or dirty, allowed and forbidden, can give rise – and indeed, exacerbate – a distorted view of food which can in turn contribute to disordered eating.
+It can contribute to people building a negative relationship to food by imbuing food with FEELINGS (like anxiety, fear, or even shame) and a sense of self-worth.

 Morally dichotomizing food – placing food on a scale that renders certain food as ‘good’ on one side and ‘bad’ on another – gives power to food in a way that it doesn’t deserve.
 This then can lead someone to feel guilty and/or anxious after eating a ‘forbidden’ food or failing to abide to an idealized ‘clean eating’ regime.